IMPORTANT MESSAGE:

 For those from birth through 9 years of age or older, a severe, chronic disability of a person that has a substantial developmental delay or specific congenital or acquired condition in a person from birth through age nine which, without services and support, has a high probability of resulting in the substantial limitations in adaptive function later in life.

-For those 10 years of age or older, a developmental disability:
+For those 10 years of age or older:

-• is attributable to an intellectual or physical impairment or combination of intellectual and physical impairments and is not attributed solely to mental illness.
+A developmental disability is attributable to an intellectual or physical impairment or a combination of intellectual and physical impairments and is not attributed solely to mental illness.
 The disability must also reflect the person’s need for a combination and sequence of special, interdisciplinary, or generic care, treatment, or other services, which are of lifelong or extended duration and are individually planned and coordinated.

-• results in substantial functional limitations in three or more of the following areas of major life activity: self care, receptive and expressive language, learning, mobility, self-direction, capacity for independent living, and economic self- sufficiency.
+The disability manifests before the person reaches age 22, is likely to continue indefinitely, and results in substantial functional limitations in three or more of the following areas of major life activity: self care, receptive and expressive language, learning, mobility, self-direction, capacity for independent living, and economic self-sufficiency.

 The key services we provide for our Developmental Disabilities clients include: